emnify/product-docs/docs/how-tos/openvpn/integration-linux.md

 ApplicationToken
 ```

-When you log in to the EMnify Portal it will shows this data under the VPN settings.
+When you log in to the emnify Portal it will shows this data under the VPN settings.

 ### Protecting the Credentials File
 You should keep the credentials.txt file only readable by root and not by other users of your server.